 indian ink & tempera on indian ink (black level) / aquarell & pencil on indian ink (red level) / indian ink on dye colour (blue level) / indian ink on dye colour (yellow level)

-Four colours (black, red, blue, yellow) are dedicated to differnt levels of human experience including intuition,
+Four colours (black, red, blue, yellow) are dedicated to differnt possible levels of human experience.
+The pictures

-they’ve somehow come to us by strange ways.
-Our minds use pictures much more effectively than language, which means that our subconsciousness is able to memorize much more than our consciousness
+somehow they have come to us by strange ways.
+Our minds use pictures much more effectively than language, which means that our subconsciousness is more capable to memorize than our consciousness

-can deal with.
-What is forgotten may not be lost, it may come back again dressed differently.
+is to analyze.
+What is forgotten may not be lost, but may come back dressed differently.